Phone: (314) 516-6205

 Future work using genetics, cell biology, and biochemistry will reveal how IBA action is important for auxin responses in plants, the enzymes that convert IBA to IAA, and may eventually allow manipulation of species that do not effectively respond to IBA.
 In addition, this work provides an unbiased approach to explore the specifics of peroxisomal fatty acid metabolism in plants.

-Funding: The Zolman lab gratefully acknowledges NSF for funding.
+Funding: The Zolman lab gratefully acknowledges NIH and NSF for funding.
 Award.

 Khan, B.R., Adham, A.R., and Zolman, B.K.
 (2012) Peroxisomal Acyl-CoA oxidase 4 activity differs between Arabidopsis accessions.
 Plant Molecular Biology 78:45-58.
 Article